jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

     2. Objective: Online Policy Manual - End of 2020
        Ensure that the online policy manual is complete and accurate.
 Use the local repo of the manual as the primary record (backed up regularly).
 Outline simple steps for updating the manual using Git publishing tools.

+    3. Objective: Physical inventory - End of FY 2020
+       Ensure that all items are physically counted.
+Having now relocated all of the barcodes to same spot on every item makes this much easier.
+The library will use wireless scanners along with Koha's built-in inventory tools store to calculate both apparent shrink and actual shrink data.
+Physical inventories should be done regularly, but no more often than absolutely necessary becuase it is such a large undertaking.
+Perhaps every few years.
+This data will show all current and future shrink expressed in number of items, item types, as well as dollar amounts.

 Date of plan January, 2019